gerlandotermini/vagrant/Readme.md

 Please remember to add `newsite.local` to your local /etc/hosts file, with IP address 192.168.100.100 (or the custom IP address specified in your config file).
 Once you do that, point your browser to https://newsite.local and you should see your new shiny WordPress install up and running.
 Also, keep in mind that when using the custom folder structure, the admin panel is available at https://newsite.local/wp/wp-login.php.

-Graduate Vagrant does not support custom versions of PHP for each virtual host, for the sake of simplicity; if your development workflow requires a more customizable experience, we recommend that you look into [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/).
+GT Vagrant does not support custom versions of PHP for each virtual host, for the sake of simplicity; if your development workflow requires a more customizable experience, we recommend that you look into [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/).

 ## Updating WordPress and plugins